Military Joint Chiefs condemn "sedition and insurrection" at US Capitol - KION546

 America’s most senior military leaders condemned the violent invasion of the US Capitol last week and reminded service members of their obligation to support and defend the Constitution and reject extremism in a statement that underscored the unprecedented challenges facing the country in the aftermath of the January 6 insurrection attempt by President Donald Trump’s supporters.

-The statement underscores the scale of the challenge, as officials across the US security establishment scramble to deal with the aftermath of the chaos at the Capitol and determine how best to protect lawmakers in the seat of American democracy going forward, as more information comes to light about plans by Trump supporters to stage another attack and disrupt the inauguration of President-elect Joe Biden.
+The extraordinary statement underscores the scale of the challenge and the depth of the concern in Washington, as officials across the US security establishment scramble to deal with the aftermath of the chaos at the Capitol.
+At the same time, they are working to determine how best to protect lawmakers in the seat of American democracy going forward, as more information comes to light about plans by Trump supporters to stage another attack and disrupt the inauguration of President-elect Joe Biden.

 Lawmakers, deeply shaken by the hours of violence last week, are discussing steps to protect themselves, citing Republican members who may have cooperated or communicated with the rioters and other Republican colleagues who carry guns into the Capitol against the regulations.